ga-wdi-boston/wdi_1_ruby_demo_methods_recursion/README.md

 > Recursion is a method where the solution to a problem depends on solutions to many smaller instances of the problem (as opposed to iteration) - Wikipedia

-Most computer langauges (such as Ruby, JavaScript and C) allow us to call a function from within itself.
+Most computer languages (such as Ruby, JavaScript and C) allow us to call a function from within itself.
 The use of this to solve a problem is called *recursion* and is a central idea in computer science.
-In *functional programming* it is frequently used instead of recursion, depending on the structure of the language.
+In *functional programming* it is frequently used instead of iteration, depending on the structure of the language.

 One such problem that we can solve recursively is for the [factorial](http://en.wikipedia.org/wiki/Factorial) of a number, which is the product of all positive integers less than or equal to n.